 Illinois Solar for All ILSFA requires that data for all program participants be collected and shared with the Program Administrator.
 This includes all property owners, single-family occupants, tenants of multifamily properties counting toward eligibility (minimum is 50%), all subscribers to community solar projects and all non-profit or public entities receiving benefits through ILSFA-energized systems.
 A Basic Information Form Certification and Consent Form (Basic Information Form) is completed for each applicant.
 This data will be used for validation of eligibility as well as for measuring program performance, including program reporting and periodic participant satisfaction surveys.
-All-aApplicant data is captured through the vendor portal at www.lllinoisSFA.com as part of the project approval process during Part I of the project application.
-Subscriber data for LICS Low-Income Community Solar projects is submitted during Part II. requires aAnnual project data updates submissions are also required www.lllinoisSFA.com and qualified subscriber shares to be updated.
+All aApplicant data is captured through the vendor portal at www.lllinoisSFA.com as part of the project approval process during Part I of the project application.
+Subscriber data for LICS Low-Income Community Solar projects is submitted during Part II.
+Annual project data updates">required where for additional subscriber data and will be submitted and qualified subscriber shares to be updated.